No description available.

 No new regulatory requirements or amendments to the SFO are introduced; this is an enforcement action reaffirming existing prohibitions.
 It highlights section 300 (securities fraud via false representations enabling illegal short selling) and links to section 170(1) SFO, which criminalizes selling securities without a presently exercisable and unconditional right to vest them in the purchaser (max penalty: HK$100,000 fine, 2 years imprisonment)[https://apps.sfc.hk/edistributionWeb/gateway/EN/news-and-announcements/news/doc?refNo=26PR45].
 The District Court venue (vs.

-- Enhance surveillance systems for red flags like unusual short positions, bonus share mishandling, or premature placing share sales
+- Enhance surveillance systems for red flags like unusual short positions, bonus share mishandling, or premature placing share sales.

-- Conduct staff training on SFO sections 170 and 300, including 2003 SFC Guidance Note on Short Selling
+- Conduct staff training on SFO sections 170 and 300, including 2003 SFC Guidance Note on Short Selling.

-- Audit client representations and internal booking systems; report incidents promptly to SFC as in SFM case
+- Audit client representations and internal booking systems; report incidents promptly to SFC as in SFM case.

 Key Dates

-6 November 2025 - SFC commences criminal proceedings in Magistrates' Court[https://apps.sfc.hk/edistributionWeb/gateway/EN/news-and-announcements/news/doc?refNo=26PR45].
+- SFC commences criminal proceedings in Magistrates' Court[https://apps.sfc.hk/edistributionWeb/gateway/EN/news-and-announcements/news/doc?refNo=26PR45]

-9 April 2026 - First hearing in District Court following transfer approval[https://apps.sfc.hk/edistributionWeb/gateway/EN/news-and-announcements/news/doc?refNo=26PR45].
+- First hearing in District Court following transfer approval[https://apps.sfc.hk/edistributionWeb/gateway/EN/news-and-announcements/news/doc?refNo=26PR45]

 Compliance Impact